LayOneA/Pricing-Algorithm-for-ISP/README.md

 cd src
 streamlit run _4_dashboard.py
 ```
+Currently, our frontend is only adapted for rule-based pricing methods

 ## Code Contributions
 The project adopts a modular development approach with clear division of responsibilities: